Milliken, Colorado

 Milliken is a statutory town in Weld County, Colorado, United States.
 The town population was 8,386 at the 2020 United States census.
+Milliken is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 The town was named for John D. Milliken, a Judge.

 The first community located near the Milliken townsite was initially known as Hillsboro.
 The community began as a trading post on the Denver, Laramie, and Northwestern Railroad for agricultural goods in the 1860s.
-By 1908 the town of Milliken had grown up nearby Hillsboro, and in 1910 Hillsboro was annexed by Milliken.
+The Milliken, Colorado, post office opened on November 10, 1909, and the Town of Milliken was incorporated on October 1, 1910.
+In 1910, Milliken annexed nearby Hillsboro.

 Fires in the 1910s destroyed much of the town, and in 1917 the Denver, Laramie, and Northwestern Railroad was abandoned.

 Milliken continued as a primarily farming community through the depression and world wars.
 In the 1950s two large potato decks were constructed.
 The late 1960s and early 1970s brought a housing boom.

 In 1985 and 1986 the town roads were paved.
 The town continued to grow, causing the town government to move its facilities, in 1996, into the Milliken Community Complex.
 Additional facilities were added, including the Milliken Public Work Facility in 2004, and a new police station in 2009.

+When Millikens police department moved to a new building in 2009 the old building became vacant. it was home to a coffee shop before being used as a computer lab for many years.
+Then the nearby Glenn A. Jones MD memorial library opened a branch there in 2021.
+After sharing the building with the Mill Haus Coffee for 5 years the library moved to a part of the Milliken Intermediate School facing Elm St. Now known as the Milliken Public Library.

 Geography

-Milliken is located at (40.331073, -104.859878).

-According to the United States Census Bureau, the town has a total area of 5.7 sqmi, all of it land.
+According to the United States Census Bureau, the town has a total area of 12.90 sqmi, of which 12.81 sqmi is land and 0.09 sqmi is water.